-Unfortunately these instructions will vary a bit for each domain registrar.
-If you do not have a server admin to help you and you have trouble completing this step you can ask help from our support team or ask help from your domain name registrar support.
+Unfortunately, these instructions will vary a bit for each domain registrar.
+If you have trouble completing this step and do not have a server administrator to help you, you can ask our support team for help or ask your domain name registrar for support.

-In the example above you are trying to “Set up a CNAME redirect from clients.vitualassistantpros.com to vitualassistantpros.c.timedoctor.com”.
-If you give this instruction to any server admin they will be able to complete the task.
+In the example above, you are trying to “Set up a CNAME redirect from clients.virtualassistantpros.com to virtualassistantpros.c.timedoctor.com.”
+If you say this to any server administrator, they will be able to complete the task for you.

-First, check your URL yourself by navigating to it to make sure you see the client login portal.
-It may take around an hour for the change to propagate across all servers, and to generate a SSL certificate for your White Labeled Domain, so please allow some time for that.
+First, check your new URL yourself.
+Navigating to it to make sure that you see the client login portal.
+It may take around an hour for the change to propagate across all servers and to generate an SSL certificate for your white-labeled domain, so please allow some time for that.

-Your clients will need three pieces of information from (all found in this article) you in order to log in:
+Your clients will need three pieces of information in order to log in:

-1.)
-The proper Login URL (see above) (Note, this is NOT the URL you use to edit your client settings - NOT https://login.timedoctor.com/#/clients)
+NOTE: This is NOT the URL you use to edit your client settings.
+It is NOT https://login.timedoctor.com/#/clients.